 Yum!
-Brands Inc. (YUM), owner of the Taco Bell and KFC fast-food chains, declined the most in more than 10 years after saying same-store sales in China will fall in the fourth quarter.
+Brands Inc. (YUM:US), owner of the Taco Bell and KFC fast-food chains, declined the most in more than 10 years after saying same-store sales in China will fall in the fourth quarter.

-The shares declined (YUM) 9.9 percent to $67.08 at the close in New York, for the biggest drop since Oct.
+The shares declined (YUM:US) 9.9 percent to $67.08 at the close in New York, for the biggest drop since Oct.
 10, 2002.
 Louisville, Kentucky-based Yum has advanced 14 percent this year.

 “China softness may reflect choppy macroeconomic conditions, cautious consumer sentiment surrounding the recent government transition” and the company is going up against “tough” comparable-store sales from last year, David Tarantino, a Milwaukee-based analyst at Robert W. Baird & Co., said in a note today.
 He rates the company outperform, the equivalent of a buy rating.

 Yum said in a statement yesterday it will open at least 700 units in China next year, down from 800 in 2012.

 Bryan Elliott, an analyst at Raymond James Financial Inc., downgraded the shares to underperform, the equivalent of a sell rating, calling the slowdown in China “shocking.”
 Analysts at Susquehanna Financial and UBS AG also reduced their ratings on the company.